Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	:language: matlab
 	:lines: 1-20

-All input variables are suitably annotated in the above code snippet.
-Although all input dimensions shown are in ``mm``, the script eventually produces the wiremesh in non-dimensional units, normalized with pin diameter ``D``.
-It will usually take some heuristic experimentation to specify optimum parameters based on user requirements (such as resolution, number of elements) and to ensure that the mesh does not have Jacobian related errors.
+All input variables are annotated in the above code snippet.
+Although all input dimensions shown are in ``mm``, the script produces the wiremesh in non-dimensional units, normalized with pin diameter ``D``.
+It will usually take some heuristic experimentation to specify optimum parameters based on user requirements (such as resolution, number of elements, etc.).
+Additionally some combinations of parameters may result in invalid elements with small or negative Jacobians.
 Critical parameters, that control the mesh resolution and contribute towards a successful mesh, include:

  * ``Df`` --> Higher fillet diameter will be less likely to cause any errors and produce a smoother mesh.
 Should be adjusted to a reasonable value.
  * ``T`` --> Trims off a portion of the wire to avoid pinching between the wire and neighboring pin.
 Typically set to ``0.05*Dw``.